oracle-livelabs/spatial-graph/spatial-python/prepare-data/prepare-data.md

 ## Introduction

-In this lab, fictitious financial transactions data are loaded to your Autonomous Database and configured for spatial and temporal ("spatiotemporal") analysis.
+In this lab, fictitious financial transactions data are loaded to your Autonomous AI Database and configured for spatial and temporal ("spatiotemporal") analysis.

 Estimated Lab Time: 10 minutes

 ### Objectives

-* Load financial transactions data to Autonomous Database
+* Load financial transactions data to Autonomous AI Database
 * Configure data for spatiotemporal analysis

 ### Prerequisites

-* Completion of Lab 3: Connect to Autonomous Database from Python
+* Completion of Lab 3: Connect to Autonomous AI Database from Python

 ## Task 1: Upload data files